Following system colour scheme Selected dark colour scheme Selected light colour scheme

 Export complexity

-In general, an export has a complexity of O(1): no memory copy is needed.
-There are cases when a copy is needed, O(n) complexity:
+On CPython, an export has a complexity of O(1): no memory is copied and no conversion is done.

 To get the best performance on CPython and PyPy, it’s recommended to support these 4 formats: